langmaninternet/DialoIIISupport/PluginCollection/PartyCooldownsPlugin/README.md

 Mod Features
 ------------
-+ Fix bug with Archon Skill
++ Shows Archon Skill ( without any bug and exceptions, i fixed all bug)
-+ Show Archon cooldown
++ Show Cheat Death with cooldown